The Taking Stock study seeks to explore the impacts of beauty products on Black and Latina women in California.

 Our community-driven pilot study is guided by the overall hypothesis that consumer product use patterns contribute to exposure and health inequities observed in Black and Latina women in California.

-Did you participate in our study?
+Want to participate in our study?

 About Our Research